JZJeff/hespresso.fakenews.io/index.md

 <h1>Data protection</h1>
 <p>
 The School is actively committed to protecting the privacy of individuals.
-It takes all necessary measures to comply with the various laws on the protection of personal data.
-For questions relating to data protection, please contact the Data Protection Officer (DPO) by e-mail at dpo@hevs.ch.</p>
+It takes all necessary measures to comply with the various laws on the protection of personal data.</p>